Phase 2 - Degree Programs for DARwin and uAchieve Schools

 1. Degree Programs

 For schools to provide degree programs to students in Transferology, they must create/import their program information into the system.
 They can manually enter the programs, but most schools choose the flat file import function.
 These functions are performed on the Transferology Lab's Manage Programs page.
-For technical details on managing programs, see the Manage Programs, Technical page.
+For technical details on managing programs, see Manage Programs: Program Fields.

 2. Questions and Answers